embroider-build/embroider/SPEC.md

 To describe our interoperability strategy, we must first distinguish “run-time specifiers” and “build-time specifiers”.
 A run-time specifier (like `@ember/component`) is a name that is able to be `require`'d at runtime.
 A build-time specifier (like `ember-cli-shims/vendor/ember-cli-shims/app-shims`) is something you can actually `require.resolve` using Node resolution rules.

-For many modules, the run-time and build-time specifiers happily coincide (or at least they do once we have run the v1 to v2 compiler step, which (for example) moves `ember-percy/addon/index.js` to `ember-percy/index.js` so that `import { percySnapshot } from` `"``ember-percy``"` follows normal node_modules resolution.
+For many modules, the run-time and build-time specifiers happily coincide (or at least they do once we have run the v1 to v2 compiler step, which (for example) moves `ember-percy/addon/index.js` to `ember-percy/index.js` so that `import { percySnapshot } from` `"ember-percy"` follows normal node_modules resolution.
 This is the case for all `/app` and `/addon` Javascript that is authored in ES modules.
 It’s also already true for packages that adopt Module Unification (good job MU authors).

 But for many other cases (include the examples like `@ember/component`), the build- and run-time specifiers are different.